Binghamton-University-Table-Tennis/website/README.md

 - A ladder that organizes users based on the USATT rating system
 - Player information (wins, losses, match history)
 - Club photos at past tournaments
-- An about us page
+- About us page
 - The ITTF rules for table tennis
-- A contact page
+- Contact page
 - Home page with club info, updates, and links to other social media

 For admins only: